 Instead, try to tuck your elbows against your body.
 This may feel a little awkward, but it will be a lot more stable than holding your arms out.
 Then position the camera and your forearms so you can see the screen to compose your photos, or hold it to your face if you are using the viewfinder.

-Finally, when it comes to pressing the shutter button, be soft and gentle.
-A strong movement will likely move the camera, undoing all the work you’ve done to get the camera stable in the first place.
+Finally, press the shutter button gently.
+A sharp jab will move the camera, undoing all the work you’ve just done to hold it steady.

 If you have a hard time holding your hands still or are often shooting in low light situations, you may want to get a tripod.
 You can get a regular travel tripod that will work for a compact camera (like this one) or a minipod like this.